-Essentially, you’re able to transfer some of your tax-free allowance to your spouse if you make less than the current personal allowance.
-In doing this, they can reduce their tax bill by up to £250 over the year.
+Essentially, you’re able to transfer some of your tax-free allowance to your partner if you make less than the current personal allowance.
+In doing this, they can reduce their tax bill by up to £251 over the year.
+Tax benefits can change and depend on an individual's circumstances.

 What conditions do I need to meet to be eligible for marriage allowance?